seyong2/moodmeow.github.io/index.md

 </p>

 <p>
-  Follw [@moodmeow.ai](https://www.instagram.com/moodmeow.ai?igsh=djZsZHRod25nb3Qz) on Instagram to learn more about the app while we get things ready! 🐱✨
+  Follow <a href="https://www.instagram.com/moodmeow.ai?igsh=djZsZHRod25nb3Qz" target="_blank">@moodmeow.ai</a> on Instagram to learn more about the app while we get things ready! 🐱✨
 </p>

 [Privacy Policy](privacy_policy.md)